 A newer form of buttocks augmentation is augmentation by dermal fillers.
 Traditionally reserved for work in facial rejuvenation, these injections are gaining popularity as a way of offering patients a non-surgical, non-invasive alternative to surgical or fat transfer methods.
-Dr. Gabbay says that the ideal candidate for butt augmentation via dermal filler injections is usually someone who is very, very thin and who doesn’t have enough fat available to transfer to the buttocks.
-He typically uses Renuva or Sculptra for this type of augmentation and says that these are good choices for long-term, although temporary, butt enhancement.
+The ideal candidate for butt augmentation via dermal filler injections is usually someone who is very, very thin and who doesn’t have enough fat available to transfer to the buttocks.
+He typically uses Renuva® or Sculptra® for this type of augmentation and says that these are good choices for long-term, although temporary, butt enhancement.
 If you choose this method of augmentation, keep in mind that you will need to have repeat treatments performed every few years.

-According to Galderma Laboratories, L.P. and the American Board of Cosmetic Surgery, Sculptra injections work by stimulating collagen production through the use of a poly-L-lactic acid.
-Sculptra injections are the most common dermal filler used in butt augmentation, but they should only be used for healthy individuals who do not have a history of forming keloid scars.
-Sculptra is not meant to be used by those who are under 18, who are pregnant, or who are lactating or breastfeeding.
+According to Galderma Laboratories, L.P. and the American Board of Cosmetic Surgery, Sculptra® injections work by stimulating collagen production through the use of poly-L-lactic acid.
+Sculptra® injections are the most common dermal filler used in butt augmentation, but they should only be used for healthy individuals who do not have a history of forming keloid scars.
+Sculptra® is not meant to be used by those who are under 18, who are pregnant, or who are lactating or breastfeeding.
 If these contraindications do not apply to you, you may want to discuss this minimal recovery option with your provider who can assess your needs and direct you further.

 Before and Aftercare

 Stop smoking 4 weeks before and after your procedure.
 You will probably be directed to refrain from eating or drinking for at least 8 hours before surgery as well.
-It is also a good idea to purchase recovery items, such as stool softeners and compression garments, prior to surgery.
+It is also a good idea to purchase recovery items, such as stool softeners and compression garments, before surgery.